 What do you say to listeners who might think, “Gosh, if I fill out every section it’s going to be very long.
 Employers may not be interested in that.
 It might seem too self-promotional.”

 More content means more keywords and better visibility and findability.
-It just makes sense to fill out your profile with as much content as you can do, packing it with those relevant keywords so that LinkedIn is working for you passively, beyond the proactive way you need to be using the many features LinkedIn has to offer.
+It just makes sense to fill out your profile with as much content as you can.
+Pack it with those relevant keywords so that LinkedIn is working for you passively, beyond the proactive way you need to be using the many features LinkedIn has to offer.

-Let’s talk about publishing, because once you’ve filled out the profile and you’ve thought strategically about the employers and managers you want to reach, and you’ve used the right keywords that are going to get you in front of those folks, what are your best tips about publishing, taking advantage of LinkedIn’s publishing features?
+Let’s talk about publishing.
+Say you’ve filled out the profile and you’ve thought strategically about the employers and managers you want to reach.
+And you’ve used the right keywords that are going to get you in front of those folks, what are your best tips about publishing, taking advantage of LinkedIn’s publishing features?

 Yes, the Pulse Publishing Platform, which I still find many people are unaware of.
 It’s a very powerful tool to use and, in effect, it’s like having your own blog or blog site, but without the hassles you’ll have maintaining a blog site of your own.

 On Pulse, you publish articles about your areas of expertise, which helps to position your subject matter expertise and thought leadership, and gives people more information about you.
 That’s only going to help you.